mosip/documentation/docs/commons-developer-guide.md

 2. Clone [mosip-config repository](https://github.com/mosip/mosip-config).

-3. Refer [Commons-DB-deploy](https://github.com/mosip/commons/blob/develop/db_scripts/README.md) to deploy local DB.
+3. Refer [Commons-DB-deploy](https://github.com/mosip/commons/blob/release-1.2.0/db_scripts/README.md) to deploy local DB.

 4. For integration with any of our environments, Please contact our team.

-5. Commons uses two property files, `kernel-default` and `application-default`, configure them accordly.For instance
+5. Commons uses two property files, `kernel-default` and `application-default`, configure them accordingly.
+For instance
 * Update `spring.mail.host` property to update SMTP host.
 * Secrets can be encrypted using [config server](https://cloud.spring.io/spring-cloud-config/reference/html/#_encryption_and_decryption).
 * Update Url's in property files.(It can be either pointed to any remotely or locally deployed services).